grafana/tempo/docs/sources/tempo/troubleshooting/long-running-traces.md

 # Long-running traces

 An issue arises in Tempo when a user exercises a usage pattern referred to as long-running traces.
-This happens is when Tempo spans receives spans for a trace, and then there is a delay, and then Tempo receives additional spans for the same trace.
+This happens when Tempo receives spans for a trace, and then there is a delay, and then Tempo receives additional spans for the same trace.
 If the delay between spans is great enough, the spans end up in different blocks, which can lead to inconsistency in a few ways.